PJ-Oscheh/LineageOS-Installer/README.md

 # Lineage-OS-Installer
-A (currently) unofficial installer for LineageOS.
+A (currently) unofficial installer for LineageOS written in Visual Basic.

 The Installation Script (as explained in the FAQ) can be found at: https://gist.github.com/PJBeans/be9a2c2635660e51cb0a135a33ab1e22